kabraashish789/change_detection_models/README.md

 # Change Detection Models

-This repository contains implementations of several **deep learning–based change detection algorithms** for remote sensing and computer vision tasks.
+This repository contains implementations of several **deep learning–based change detection algorithms** for computer vision tasks.
 Each model is organized into its own folder with dataset handling, training, and utility scripts.

 ---